Email Marketing Gone Flat? 10 Ways to Fix It

 6. Personalize the text

 Use the recipient’s name.
 Everyone likes to see their own name in print.
-I have several lenses (little web sites) on Squidoo.
-Each time I login, the site greets me by name and says something cheerful (Hey there, Jodi, good fortune awaits you at the end of the day).
-It’s silly, and I *know* that it does the same thing to everybody else, but it still makes me smile).
+I had several lenses (little web sites) on Squidoo.
+Each time I logged in, the site greeted me by name and said something cheerful (Hey there, Jodi, good fortune awaits you at the end of the day).
+It’s silly, and I *know* that it does the same thing to everybody else, but it still made me smile).

 7. Clear instructions on how to buy